Breathing warm, moist (wet) air helps loosen the sticky mucus that may be choking your child. Other things that may help include:

 - Placing a warm, wet washcloth loosely over your child's nose and mouth.

 - Filling a humidifier with warm water and having your child breathe in the warm mist

 Do not use steam vaporizers because they can cause burns.

-DO NOT allow anyone to smoke in the house, the car, or anywhere near your child.
+Do not allow anyone to smoke in the house, the car, or anywhere near your child.

-- A flu shot
+- Flu shot

-- A pneumonia vaccine
+- Pneumonia vaccine

 Also, make sure your child's vaccines are up to date.